Ana06/ode/README.md

 # ODE

 Numerical analysis: solutions of ordinary differential equations with Matlab.
-Comments are in Spanish.